This library is hosted on Github, contributions are more then welcome.

 npm run test

-This library has several VSCode tasks defined, be sure to change your port/socket in the
+This library has several VSCode tasks defined, be sure to create a

-.vscode/launch.json file.
+.vscode/launch.json during debugging.
 If you open an example file and press F5 the example is run and you can set breakpoints in the sample code and in the TypeScript code.

 This documentation is build from markdown files.
 It uses Jekyll to generate html files from markdown.
 For those who don’t have ruby on their computer (like me), I’ve included a docker-compose that is setup to enable live-reloading the documentation.

 # Go to docs root folder cd docs # Start docker container (first time takes longer because of package downloading). docker-compose up

 Your documentation should be up at localhost:4000 and your browser will refresh on save.